LeslieDancey/FME_Desktop_Advanced/about_the_manual.md

 <tr>
 <td style="border: 1px solid darkorange">
 <span style="font-family:serif; font-style:italic; font-size:larger">
 Questions about the course content and how it is applied.
+Also, people from the city of Interopolis will also appear from time-to-time to give you advice and dispense FME related wisdom.
 </span>
 </td>
 </tr>